core-interaction/core-interaction.github.io/topic/javascript/index.md

 Going back to our first analogy, JavaScript is the *muscles* of the web.
 Like [HTML](/topics/html) (the *bones*) and [CSS](/topics/css) (the *skin*), it is ultimately still just text that is parsed by our browsers.
 Like CSS, it can live within HTML documents, but is usually saved separately with the extension `.js`

 JavaScript was first created by [Brendan Eich](https://brendaneich.com/2008/04/popularity/) over just 10 days in 1995, and has been through a myriad of evolutions, paths, missteps, and enhancements [since then](https://en.wikipedia.org/wiki/JavaScript).
 It has nothing formally to do with *Java*, confusingly—other than being contemporaries and sort-of competitors (thus the name), if you remember from [*What Is Code?*](http://javascript.info).
-(Coffee-culture was big in the 90s!)
+(Coffee-culture was really big in the 90s!)
 JavaScript won the race, by every measure, and is ubiquitous on the modern web.

 > The idea was to make something that Web designers, people who may or may not have much programming training, could use to add a little bit of animation or a little bit of smarts to their Web forms and their Web pages.
 {: .quote }